ahsonkhan/Universe/docs/BuildCaching.md

  - NuGet servers.
 NuGet.org, MyGet.org, and file shares can be used to restore previously-built nupkg files
  - Debian and RPM feeds.
 Some .deb and .rpm installers may be cached on https://packages.microsoft.com/repos.
  - Azure blob feeds.
-Arbitrary buidl artifacts may be cached on https://aspnetcore.blob.core.windows.net/.
+Arbitrary build artifacts may be cached on https://aspnetcore.blob.core.windows.net/.